What does it mean for an object to be mutable?

 false (which are also objects) to change.

-The alternative to mutating an object, but still being able to get an updated version of the object, is to make a new copy of the object with the changes and then return this new object, leaving the original object intact.
+You can make a new copy of an object with the changes & then return this new object, leaving the original object intact.

 If arrays were immutable and you wanted to change just one element of an array, you would have to copy all the data, including the elements that didn’t change.

 Imagine having to copy a one million (or more) element array every time you had to make any change, doesn’t matter how small!
-That wouldn’t be very efficient, would it?
+Not very efficient…

 One way these errors show themselves is when you try to ‘alias’ a variable.